 - 2.1.
 Students are expected to attend all of their classes, tutorial sessions, seminars and scheduled activities in accordance with their timetable, and must submit their work on time.
 Any criteria where a quantitative figure below this regarding attendance is expressed is used solely as an expression of the probability of achieving 100%. - 2.2.
 All higher education programmes taught at FSB are delivered in-person and require students to be physically present in class for their attendance to be counted.
-In exceptional circumstances, the School may deliver classes online using remote applications.
-Separate regulations and guidance on the management of online attendance will be published in the event that this is required.
+In exceptional circumstances, FSB may deliver classes online using remote applications.
+Separate regulations and guidance on the management of online attendance will be published if this is required. - 2.3.

-- 2.3.
 Students are required to arrive for their classes on time and remain for the duration of the teaching session. - 2.4.
 Where a student cannot attend a lesson or other scheduled activity, they should contact the attendance officer at attendance@fairfield.ac with evidence to excuse themselves before the class is scheduled to take place.
-They should also contact their Personal Academic Tutor (PAT) to make suitable arrangements to catch up on any lesson content missed. - 2.5.
-Where a student is unable to submit an assignment on time or attend a formative assessment exercise (such as a group presentation or controlled exam), they should use the Mitigating Circumstances Policy applicable for their awarding body. - 2.6.
+They should also contact their Personal

+Academic Tutor (PAT) to make suitable arrangements to catch up on any lesson content missed.

+- 2.5.
+Where a student is unable to submit an assignment on time or attend a formative assessment exercise (such as a group presentation or controlled exam), they should use the Mitigating Circumstances Policy for Ravensbourne University programmes, which can be found on the Policy Hub or under 'regulations' on FSB Connect. - 2.6.
 Where a student misses a lesson or other scheduled activity due to unforeseen circumstances, they should use the Notification of Absence form for the periods of absence.
-This will be recorded as a form of engagement; see page 14 for further details. - 2.7.
+This will be recorded as a form of engagement; see page Appendix for further details. - 2.7.
 Students should also ensure that necessary arrangements are in place to receive their student finance, as this is a common reason why students fail to attend.
 It is the student's responsibility to ensure that the Students Loans Company receive all the information they need to make timely payment of tuition fees and maintenance loans.

-3. How Attendance is Recorded
+3. How Attendance is Recorded (BSU and BNU Programmes)